-Resorts these days have kids clubs, trapeze, on-site water parks-- but some places go one step more.
+Resorts these days have kids clubs, trapeze, on-site water parks - but some places go one step further.
 Theme resorts immerse kids in a fun environment with special decor, themed suites, and possibly some favorite TV or movie characters on site.

-No surprise, Orlando is "Theme Resort Central".
-Orlando's blockbuster theme parks have terrific resorts; almost all are designed according to a theme, whether it's a fabled place or a fun topic (such as movies or music), or a tv or movie-based theme where kids can see favorite animated characters.
+It probably comes as no surprise that Orlando is "Theme Resort Central."
+Orlando's blockbuster theme parks have terrific resorts.
+Almost all are designed according to a theme, whether it's a fabled place or a fun topic (such as movies or music), or a TV or movie-based theme where kids can see favorite animated characters.

 Disney World Resorts

 All the Disney Resorts have a theme of some sort, whether it's a place, like Caribbean Beach Resort, or an era (Grand Floridian), or a topic, such as the All-Star Sports resort.
 A favorite is Animal Kingdom Lodge, with stunning African-themed architecture and on-site savannas where African animals can be seen from the balconies of many guestrooms.

 And of course all Disney Resorts -- at Disney World and at the Disneylands around the globe -- are themed to Disney itself: you're sure to see to Mickey Mouse and other "founding" characters that go back to the original Disney cartoons; you'll also see others of a host of characters who live in the Disney universe, from Mary Poppins to Timon and Pumbaa.

 Universal Orlando Resorts

 Three excellent resorts are within walking distance of the two Universal Orlando theme parks.
 The Hard Rock Hotel has rock'n'roll memorabilia; the photogenic Portofino Bay Hotel is modeled on the real-life Portofino Bay in Italy and even has a harbor (where shuttle boats to the theme parks dock).